rudderlabs/build-scan-push-action/README.md

 ## Usage

-In your GitHub workflows, replace `docker/build-push-action@vX` in your build and push step with `rudderlabs/build-scan-push-action@v1.0`.
+Replace `docker/build-push-action@vX` with `rudderlabs/build-scan-push-action@v1.x`
+in your GitHub Workflows.

 For more info, refer the documentation of [docker-build-push](https://github.com/docker/build-push-action) GitHub Action.